silyfox/styleflow-1/README.md

 Optional parameters:
---iter, To specify the number of iterations the style transfer takes place (Default is 10) --content_weight, The weight given to the content loss (Default is 0.025) --style_weight, The weight given to the style loss (Default is 1.0) --tv_weight, The weight given to the total variation loss (Default is 1.0)
+--iter, To specify the number of iterations the style transfer takes place (Default is 10) --content_weight, The weight given to the content loss (Default is 0.025) --style_weight, The weight given to the style loss (Default is 2.0) --tv_weight, The weight given to the total variation loss (Default is 1.0)

+neural_style contains a perliminary neural style algorithm adapted from https://github.com/anishathalye/neural-style

+Example Run:
+python neural_style.py --content ./images/input.png --styles ./images/style.jpg --output ./images/output.jpg --iterations 10

 # Details